IlariaRefaat/Project-internet-programming/README.md

 ## Note
-Use the report to guide you through The webpages
+Use the Report to guide you through The webpages